Back to Events & Publications Event: 2025 February 27

 The panels on carbon accounting and climate codes also highlighted the growing importance of quantifying and managing the environmental impact of buildings.
 Experts from firms like Gensler, Autodesk, and Building Transparency discussed the need for more accessible, user-friendly tools to integrate carbon calculations into the design workflow.
 The emphasis on collaboration, data transparency, and embedding sustainability metrics into early-stage decision-making is a clear sign that the industry is moving towards a more holistic, performance-driven approach to design.

 The overall tone of the conference was one of optimism and urgency.
 While the challenges are formidable, the industry appears to unite around a shared vision of a more sustainable built environment.
+As the ever-growing complexity of compliances, standards, and regulations grow, it indisputably fuels the advocacy for more open-source and community-based tools.
+The valiant notion to streamline and assimilate more roles into conventional construction project teams is not only inspirational; the resonances that radiate at AIA ClimateTech2025 for a better future is the very essence of why everyone is passionate, from contractors to KOLs alike.
+By starting with low carbon, fusing developing materials, setting novel standards for performance/workflow/design/biodiversity-inclusive standards, it is not an understatement to say that architecture and construction is aiming higher than mere sustainability, but for a thriving eco-prosperity that aligns with SBI's vision.
 The convergence of technological innovation, policy initiatives, and a growing culture of environmental stewardship is just the beginning of a larger transformation that will shape the future of architecture and construction.